alesky78/CryptocurrencyAlerting/README.md

 startApplication.bat
 ```

-In case you want to start the application in adifferent way, analize **startApplication.bat** will give you enought information to understand how is working the start of the application and then create a
+In case you want to start the application in adifferent way, analizing **startApplication.bat** will give you enought information to understand how is working the start of the application and then create a
-start more appropriate on your needs.
+start more appropriate for your needs.